jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/K_orbits_on_G_B.rst

-(Note: this set is really denoted :math:`\mathcal X [x_b]` in other sources and :math:`\mathcal X` is the collection of all the sets for all the base points.
-Which give all strong real forms of :math:`G`.
+(Note: this set is really denoted :math:`\mathcal X [x_b]` in other sources and :math:`\mathcal X` is the collection of all the sets for all the base points; which give all strong real forms of :math:`G`.
 The above set only has to do with one strong real form.

 NOTE: FOR MORE INFORMATION ON STRONG REAL FORMS SEE: "Algorithms for